belzecue/BimDav_godot-rollback-netcode/README.md

 - **Min Lag To Regain Sync**: If we've lost sync due to an input buffer underrun, then `SyncManager` won't start running again, until the minimum lag with all clients is above this value.
-This is to prevent the game immediately losing sync right after it has regained it, ie. pausing for a slightly longer time, to avoid a series of smaller pauses.
+This is to prevent the game immediately losing sync right after it has regained it, meaning it will pause a slightly longer time, to avoid a series of smaller pauses.
 - **Max State Mismatch Count**: If more than this many state mismatches are detected in a row, it's considered a fatal state mismatch, and `SyncManager` will emit "sync_error" and kill the match.